F41zK4r1m/HackTheBox/Authority.md

 ## User access:

-When I logged into the configuration manager I was looking around the functionalities & found some intresting options in the LDAP directory connection settings.
-I observed that there are some saved credentials in the LDAP proxy vault.
+After successfully logging into the configuration manager, I explored its functionalities and came across some interesting options in the LDAP directory connection settings.
+Notably, I noticed that there are saved credentials in the LDAP proxy vault.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/37f5490c-1d4b-430c-bc3b-6e9d482edba8)

-Also, there is an option of testing LDAP url.
-This scenario reminded me of [LDAP passback attack](https://medium.com/r3d-buck3t/pwning-printers-with-ldap-pass-back-attack-a0d8fa495210), which I learned almost an year ago.
+Furthermore, there is an option to test the LDAP URL.
+This scenario reminded me of a technique I learned about nearly a year ago, known as the [LDAP passback attack](https://medium.com/r3d-buck3t/pwning-printers-with-ldap-pass-back-attack-a0d8fa495210).

-So, I turned on the rouge LDAP server on my host which I already setup last year using OpenLDAP & also started tcpdump to listen all incoming connections on port 389:
+To proceed with the attack, I set up a rogue LDAP server on my host, utilizing OpenLDAP.
+Additionally, I started **tcpdump** to listen for all incoming connections on port 389:

 ```bash
 sudo tcpdump -SX -i tun0 tcp port 389
 ```
-And added my IP into the test LDAP url section & clicked on "Test ldap profile".
-Quickly after clicking I started receiving the packets & in on of the packet I observed a user "svc_ldap" & clear text credentials with it:
+Next, I added my IP to the test LDAP URL section within the configuration manager and clicked on "Test LDAP profile."
+Shortly after clicking, I started receiving packets, and within one of them, I discovered a user named "svc_ldap" along with its plaintext credentials:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/afb75451-1e2d-4c1e-b379-c655ed9aca65)

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/dcb93f11-f029-409f-b7fa-99fbea49b478)

-Using these credentials I tried to login via win-rm protocol & I logged in successfully.
-Also, after logging in with "svc_ldap" I got user flag as well. (pwn3d!🙂)
+Using these credentials, I attempted to log in via the WinRM protocol, and I successfully gained access.
+Additionally, after logging in with the "**svc_ldap**" account, I retrieved the user flag. (pwn3d!🙂)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Privilege Escalation:

-Starting for the privilege escalation when I enumerated through the directories I observed a directory in "C:\" called :"certs"
+For the privilege escalation phase, I began by enumerating the directories and discovered a directory named "certs" in "C:".
+Given the name of the box is "Authority," this directory hinted towards certificate authority templates, which could be potentially exploited to escalate privileges or impersonate users.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/9fa0fe59-431b-44a5-b65d-2f497d7b90c5)

-This directory & the box name "Authority" hinted towards the certifcate authority templates, where I can use vulnerbale certificate templates to escalate my privilege or to impersonate any user.

-I used a binary "[certify.exe](https://github.com/GhostPack/Certify)" to check for all the available vulnerable certificates.
+I utilized the binary "[Certify.exe](https://github.com/GhostPack/Certify)" to check for all available vulnerable certificates.
+The search revealed one certificate named "Corpvpn," which seemed exploitable.
-Searching for the vulnerable certifiactes using "Certify" showed 1 available certificate "Corpvpn", which we can request.

 ```PS
 .\Certify.exe find /vulnerable
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/d27cfafb-6331-49b0-8048-fe78f0de4baf)

-From the [hactrickz](https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/ad-certificates/domain-escalation#misconfigured-certificate-templates-esc1) website I got to know that, the "ENROLLEE_SUPPLIES_SUBJECT" flag allows the certificate requester to define the subject details, which are typically used for identification purposes, such as the common name, organization, and other attributes.
+From the [HackTricks](https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/ad-certificates/domain-escalation#misconfigured-certificate-templates-esc1) website, I learned that the "ENROLLEE_SUPPLIES_SUBJECT" flag allows the certificate requester to define the subject details, typically used for identification purposes, such as the common name, organization, and other attributes.

-This indicates we can add a new computer account in Active Directory using the credentials of a domain user.
-In this case, I will use the "[impacket-addcomputer](https://tools.thehacker.recipes/impacket/examples/addcomputer.py)" tool.
+This indicated that we could potentially add a new computer account in Active Directory using the credentials of a domain user.
+To accomplish this, I used the "[Impacket-addcomputer](https://tools.thehacker.recipes/impacket/examples/addcomputer.py)" tool.

 ```bash
 impacket-addcomputer 'authority.htb/svc_ldap:<password_here>' -method LDAPS -computer-name 'FXI' -computer-pass 'Password1@'
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/dd5dde22-1951-48dd-81a6-cf4c30cd07e5)

-After creating the new machine account we can verify if it's active in AD or not using CrackMapExec.
+After creating the new machine account, I verified its active status in AD using CrackMapExec.

 ```bash
 crackmapexec smb 10.10.11.222 -u "FXI$" -p 'Password1@' -d auhtority.htb
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/70d6afd7-69ed-4a8b-a389-656f5d3a25bb)

-Now using Certipy, I will generate a certificate using the computer account "FXI$" with the password "Passw0rd1!" and the template "CorpVPN," which will allow us to escalate privileges.
+Now using Certipy, I generated a certificate using the computer account "**FXI$**" with the password "**Passw0rd1!**" and the template "**CorpVPN**," enabling privilege escalation.

-Although, the machine account is created & active in the AD, when I was using certipy to generate the certificate from the vulnerable template & I was constantly getting 2 errors:
+However, during the certificate generation, I encountered two errors:
 ```
 - Unknown DCE RPC fault status code: 00000721
 - The NETBIOS connection with the remote host timed out.